cits5501/cits5501.github.io/assets/project/project-spec.md

     `LightingCommand` class, explaining
     the steps you take and what characteristics and partitions you would use.

-    You should describe at least 3 characteristics.
+    You should describe at least 1 characteristic.

-    Describe three test cases in detail, including all fixtures, test values and expected values.
+    Describe two test cases in detail, including all fixtures, test values and expected values.
 Include a test ID for each test case, so you can refer to it in question 7.